 Day 1 Arrive at Kuching Airport (airport code KCH) where you’ll be picked up and taken to a lovely Kuching guesthouse.
-Depending your arrival time, there may be chance to explore the small and friendly city or kick back and relax with a swim in the pool.
+Depending your arrival time, there may be chance to explore this small and friendly city.
 In the evening you will enjoy a welcome dinner with your fellow volunteers and an orientation briefing with the project coordinator.

 Day 2-13 After breakfast you'll head to the wildlife sanctuary, a journey of around an hour.
 Here, after settling in, you will meet the project staff and get stuck in.
 You will engage in a wide variety of activities, of which your main focus is providing enrichment and husbandry for the orangutans, sun-bears, macaques, and other animals.
 You’ll help with:

 Enrichment – Orangutans are one of the cleverest animals in the world and they constantly need new things to keep them stimulated.
 You’ll help create this enrichment, which will help to encourage their natural behaviour whilst they go through rehabilitation.
 Enrichment for the many animals at the centre is one of the most important jobs you will have, it is an essential task to maintain both mental and physical health.

 Husbandry - cleaning the enclosures, feeding and caring for the orangutan, sun bears and smaller primates.
 Leaf collection so that the Orangutans can build their nests is also crucial, so be prepared for some treks out into the jungle!